AmazeeLabs/silverback-mono/docs/development/setup.md

 Note that the seemingly unnecessary extra `composer install` is to allow patches to be applied.

 If you've set up `direnv` correctly, it will complain at this point that there is an unknown `.envrc` file.
 Just execute `direnv allow` to enable it.
-From now own environment variables and executable search paths will be set automatically whenever you enter this directory.
+From now on environment variables and executable search paths will be set automatically whenever you enter this directory.
 Here is how it should look in case of a correct installation:
 ```
 me@local:~/Projects $ cd my-project/
 direnv: error .envrc is blocked.
 Run `direnv allow` to approve its content.